- What is Project 351?

 Transportation is provided to/from Boston for Launch Day in January and to/from Gillette Stadium for Leadership Reunion in May.
 Ambassadors are provided with their official Ambassador t-shirt in January, and receive a short sleeve version at Reunion.
 All training materials for Launch, Reunion, and three statewide service days are provided for the Ambassadors.

-Essential support and strategic guidance is generously provided by Carob Tree Foundation, John Hancock, Highland Street Foundation, Blue Cross Blue Shield of Massachusetts, Martin Richard Foundation, Converse, HYM Investment Group, and the Carmen Family.
+Essential support and strategic guidance is generously provided by Carob Tree Foundation, John Hancock, Highland Street Foundation, Blue Cross Blue Shield of Massachusetts, Martin Richard Foundation, Converse, HYM Investment Group, Governor and Mrs. Deval Patrick, and the Carmen Family.
 Important in-kind support is deeply valued from the New England Patriots Foundation and media partner, WBZ-TV.

 We are deeply grateful for the generosity of these inspiring private sector partners and for the kind individuals of every age who invest in our young leaders and those they are privileged to serve.